Choosing the Best External Hard Drive

 The technology of these smaller solid state drives continues to improve and the prices lately have made them even more affordable.
 They are considerably smaller than an iPhone!

-- Pros: no moving parts (solid); very small and lightweight, perfect if you need to travel or just prefer a smaller profile; speeds can be faster (especially the PRO version, linked)
+- Pros: no moving parts (solid); very small and lightweight, perfect if you need to travel or just prefer a smaller profile; speeds can be faster

 - Cons: more expensive